Pojakovo/Heart-Failure-Prediction-ML/README.md

 * To run a specific notebook, use a Jupyter notebook environment or execute the notebook using `jupyter nbconvert --execute < notebook_name>.ipynb
 * You can also use the machine learning models in the `src/` directory to predict heart failure using your own data.

-# PIPELINE
-* Data Collection: We gather data from two distinct datasets
-* Data Preprocessing: Data from both datasets are cleaned and preprocessed separately to ensure consistency and quality.
-Steps include handling missing values, data normalization, and feature engineering to create relevant features for our model.
-* Model Training: A neural network-based heart failure prediction model is developed and trained using the integrated dataset.
-* Model Evaluation: The model's performance is assessed through rigorous evaluation techniques, including cross-validation and metrics like accuracy, precision, and recall.
-* Results and Insights: The final model is capable of making heart failure predictions with a high degree of accuracy.
-The project generates valuable insights into the factors contributing to heart failure risk.

 # LICENSE
 This project is licensed under the MIT license.
 See the LICENSE file for more details.